The Center for Grassland Studies

-The awarding of scholarships to current undergraduate students is based on one or several of the following criteria: cumulative grade point average, financial need, and a resume of activities.
+The awarding of scholarships to current undergraduate students is based on cumulative grade point average and a resume of activities.

-This application must be submitted by February 14.
-Notification of scholarship awards will be made by March 15.
+This application must be submitted by March 15.
+Notification of scholarship awards will be made in April.

 Please contact our office with any questions: The Center for Grassland Studies, 203 Keim Hall, University of Nebraska-Lincoln, 68583-0953, Phone: 402-472-4101, Email: email@example.com.